The Times 10 Publications mission, with Mark Barnes

 Mark Barnes is a longtime educator, author, and Founder and President at Times 10 Publications.
 After writing six professional learning books for three different companies, Mark envisioned a different kind of education publisher, so he founded Times 10--books that provide practical solutions that busy educators can read today and use tomorrow.

-Stefani Roth is a longtime educator and publisher and Executive Vice President at Times 10 Publications.
+Stefani Roth is a longtime educator and publisher and Times 10 Publications Senior Advisor.
 She has over 25 years of experience in education and product development specific to nonprofits.
 As Managing Director and Publisher at ASCD, Stefani oversaw $27M in revenue generating programs which included the management of 32 staff in the areas of Publications, Digital Products, and Onsite and Virtual Professional Learning.

 While serving as the Director of Program Development for the Council for Exceptional Children, Stefani led the digital transformation of CEC’s leading transition curriculum and two ranked journals, relaunched their book publishing program, and managed the marketing, creative design, and distribution teams.